Four women to run post office and count penguins in Antarctica

 As well as dealing with sub-zero temperatures and almost constant daylight, the women will share the island with a colony of gentoo penguins, which Ms Hilton will be in charge of monitoring.

 "This will be my first time in Antarctica and I'm very excited to set eyes on the white continent.
 I have no idea what to expect when we get there - how cold it will be, will we have to dig our way through the snow to the post office?"
-Ms Hilton, from Scotland, said.
+Ms Hilton, from Bo'ness, near Falkirk in Scotland, said.

 "I'm a conservation biologist, so personally I can't wait to see the penguins and other wildlife like seabirds and whales."